icelandico/geodev_site/src/lib/content/blog/intercepting-http-requests-in-angular.md

 ---
-templateKey: blog-post
-title: Intercepting Http requests in Angular
+category: Angular
+date: 2021-07-18 18:42:56.885000+00:00
+description: Learn how Angular's HttpInterceptor can standardize varied HTTP responses in your app.
+Discover how to intercept and modify requests/responses using HttpClient.
+  Improve your app's data handling today!
 slug: Intercepting Http requests in Angular
-date: 2021-07-18T18:42:56.885Z
-category: Angular
 tag:
 - angular
+templateKey: blog-post
+title: Intercepting Http requests in Angular
 ---

 In a perfect world, we have a standardized HTTP request and responses structure, which is applied in a whole app.
 A perfect world does not exist and often we have to handle multiple different responses from different sources which structure varies.
 Luckily, Angular provides a solution to solve this problem on the client side.